oneapi-src/oneDPL/documentation/library_guide/parallel_api/parallel_range_algorithms.rst

 The following C++ standard random access adaptors and factories can be used with the |onedpl_short|
 parallel range algorithms:

-* ``std::ranges::views::all``: A range adaptor that returns a view that includes all elements of a range.
+* ``std::ranges::views::all``: A range adaptor that returns a view that includes all elements of a range (only with standard-aligned execution policies).
 * ``std::ranges::subrange``: A utility that produces a view from an iterator and a sentinel or from a range.
+* ``std::span``: A view to a contiguous data sequence.
 * ``std::ranges::iota_view``: A range factory that generates a sequence of elements by repeatedly incrementing an initial value.
 * ``std::ranges::single_view``: A view that contains exactly one element of a specified value.